 User-generated content helps your player retention strategy because it’s now possible that you’ll have a never-ending supply of playable content.
 You don’t even need to develop the levels yourself anymore.
 Users can also rate each other’s levels and have new content to talk about.

 Get your players to interact with each other by creating their own levels and they’ll hang around to play your game for longer.
 The Felgo Level Editor allows you to edit levels on the fly and test them straight away.
-This technique is also used by popular games like Super Mario Maker or Little Big Planet.
+This technique is also used in popular games like Super Mario Maker or Little Big Planet.
 You can try out the Felgo Level Editor now; just see here for more details!

 10. Harness the Power of Social Sharing